syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ![Alt text](images/columnMenu.png)

-> You can disable the column menu for a particular column by setting the `Columns.ShowColumnMenu` to `false`.
+> You can disable the column menu for a particular column by setting the `GanttColumn.ShowColumnMenu` to `false`.

 ## Responsive Columns